bashir-fardoush/live_projects/README.md

 <hr style="height:1px;  border:none; color:#333; background-color:#333;" />

 <h3>RAK CPL</h3>
 <h4>A sales tool for RAK Consumer Limited.
-Sales Representative use this to boost their sale.
+Sales Representative use this to boost their sales.
 And Manager stay updated via this app. </h4>
 <table >
   <tr>
     <th>